 Coronavirus (COVID-19) Response • Have you downloaded COVIDWISE, Virginia's COVID-19 exposure notification app?
 Add your phone to the fight here.
 For up-to-date information, assistance, and resources from across state government, click here.

-WHEREAS, in 1926, famous historian Dr. Carter G. Woodson, a native Virginian, established what would become Black History Month to bring special awareness of African American accomplishments and contributions to American history; and
+WHEREAS, in 1926, historian Dr. Carter G. Woodson, a native Virginian and son of formerly enslaved persons who became the second African American man to receive a Ph.D. from Harvard University, established what would become Black History Month to bring special acknowledgement and awareness of African American accomplishments, contributions, and history in the shaping of America; and

-WHEREAS, African Americans have contributed to the rich fabric and diversity of our Commonwealth and have made significant strides in civil rights, law, medicine, technology, business, food, music, literature, education, sports, entertainment, journalism and the arts; and
+WHEREAS, Black and African Americans have contributed to the rich fabric and diversity of our Commonwealth and have made significant strides in the arts, business and entrepreneurship, civil rights, culinary arts, education, entertainment, journalism, law, literature, medicine, music, STEAM-H fields, and sports; and

-WHEREAS, in 1619, the first documented enslaved Africans arrived at the English colonies at Old Point Comfort, Virginia, on the English ships White Lion and Treasurer, and these individuals were sold in exchange for provisions, while others were transported to Jamestown, where they were sold; and
+WHEREAS, in 1619, the first documented enslaved Africans arrived at the English colonies at Old Point Comfort, Virginia known as present day Fort Monroe, on the English ships White Lion and Treasurer, and these individuals were sold in exchange for provisions, while others were transported to Jamestown, where they were sold; and

-WHEREAS, between 1670 and 1865, Virginia’s enslaved population expanded to 550,000 individuals, which constituted one third of the Commonwealth’s population; and
+WHEREAS, between 1670 and 1865, Virginia’s enslaved population expanded to 550,000 individuals, which constituted one third of the Commonwealth’s population, and although an act of Congress in 1808 banned the international slave trade, one of Virginia’s largest industries included the domestic slave trade; and

-WHEREAS, between 1954 and 1968, African American activists, in particular women, spearheaded the Civil Rights Movement, fought for social justice, constitutional rights, organized sit-ins, workshops, boycotts, and grassroots campaigns; and
+WHEREAS, between 1954 and 1968, Black activists, in particular women, spearheaded the Civil Rights Movement, fought for social justice, constitutional rights, organized sit-ins, marches, workshops, boycotts, and grassroots campaigns; and

-WHEREAS, attacks on the Fourteenth and Fifteenth Amendments continue to persist in the 21st century for African Americans, and the Commonwealth of Virginia devotes its citizenry and resources to fulfilling the promises of the Emancipation Proclamation and the U.S. Constitution; and
+WHEREAS, attacks on the Fourteenth and Fifteenth Amendments continue to persist in the 21st century, and the Commonwealth of Virginia devotes its citizenry and resources to fulfilling the promises of the Emancipation Proclamation and the United States Constitution; and

-WHEREAS, the Commonwealth of Virginia will join with the nation in celebrating the 94th National Black History Month by honoring the essential contributions, sacrifices, and accomplishments African American and black people have made to the U.S. as part of American history;
+WHEREAS, the Commonwealth of Virginia will join the nation in acknowledging that Black Lives Matter and celebrating the 95th National Black History Month by honoring the essential accomplishments, contributions, and sacrifices of the Black family in shaping American history and culture;